The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 But there are some jobs in some types of firms that are more likely to involve fintech than not.
 Taking a look at the BLS data for these positions, we see about what you would expect: skyrocketing demand and booming annual salaries.

-Fintech Companies are Offering Serious Compensation for Well-trained Vets
+Salaries Fintech Companies Offer to Well-trained Vets

 Salaries in fintech are scattered across a range of different job titles and industries.
 Some of the most common include:

 Financial and Investment Analysts – With a serious understanding of accounting principles and financial instruments, these experts work for banks, insurance companies, and big-ticket investment agencies.
 Those who are found in the following three industries are most likely to be involved in fintech operations, however.